-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the variable star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For AD Geminorum, the location is 06h 43m 07.51 and +20 d 56` 20.8 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For AD Geminorum, the location is 06h 43m 07.51 and +20 ° 56` 20.8 .

 AD Geminorum has a spectral type of F8:.
-This means the star is a blue to white star.
-The star has a B-V Colour Index of 0.67 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,716 Kelvin.
+This means the star is a yellow to white variable star.
+The star has a B-V Colour Index of 0.67 which means the star's temperature is about 5,716 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu at being .

 AD Geminorum has an apparent magnitude of 9.79 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.00 which gave the calculated distance to AD Geminorum as -1 light years away from Earth or -1 parsecs.
-It would take a spaceship travelling at the speed of light, -1 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.00 which gave the calculated distance to AD Geminorum as 0 light years away from Earth or 0 parsecs.
+If you want that in miles, it is 0.

 |Right Ascension (R.A.)||06h 43m 07.51|